|

 Even when the person's nerves and

-muscle "fiber" parts relax, the fascial shortness still keeps everything too
+muscle "fiber" parts relax, the fascial shortness still keeps everything

-tight.
+too tight.
 The distortion doesn't go away with massage to the

-painful areas, with magnetics or heat wraps in improve circulation, nor with adjustments to the vertebrae that
+painful areas, with magnetics or heat wraps in improve circulation, nor

-are "out."
-Those methods can make us feel better
+methods can make us feel better for a while, but the underlying cause

-for a while, but the underlying cause hasn't been re-lengthened out.
+hasn't been re-lengthened out.

-Furthermore, if back surgery just fuses vertebrae
+if back surgery just fuses vertebrae together, the same tight muscle pulls

-together, the same tight muscle pulls will still be there, pulling on the
+will still be there, pulling on the spine, neck, shoulders and even down

-spine, neck, shoulders and even down into the legs.
+into the legs.

 If one gets disk rebuilding